Information Control Division: Critiques

 The insertion of American films into the German film industry and presence of Hollywood filmmakers within ICD personnel was cited as problematic for some ICD critics.
 Author Robert R. Shandley states that there is an inherent conflict of interest in Hollywood's input and presence within the handling and control of German media.
 Shandley argues that Hollywood was gearing up to take over foreign film markets under the guise of assisting in the "reeducation" of post-war Germany.
 Many have also critiqued the large American replacement of German media, especially in the German film industry, for its erasure of German voices and perspectives for their own reconciliation with their history.

 Along with those who critiqued the film industry, there were heated debates about the way in which the ICD would handle radio broadcasting in Germany.
 Many believed that a pillar of democracy was free speech, and a free radio system, one that was run by the German people for commercial interests, was necessary in the pursuit of that pillar.
 ICD and OMGUS officials agreed with this reasoning but they also stated that they "would not approve any organizational plan which by reason of either ownership or corporate system contravenes the instructions for establishment of free and independent organization”.
 Additionally, IDC Chief Gordon Textor stated that there was an “insufficient number of stations to permit free competition among" potential private radio stations in Germany.
 At the time, these comments were met with criticism in the United States, with many arguing that private stations would contribute to German democratic values and capitalistic interests.

 By 1947, there were considerable changes to the ideological direction of the ICD.
-The ICD still functioned under their original intent to democratize and reeducate the German population under American standards, but they pursed the output of new anti-communist and soviet propaganda in an effort to combat the attacks on United States German occupation policies coming from Soviet-controlled German territories.
+The ICD still functioned under their original intent to democratize and reeducate the German population under American standards, but they pursued the output of new anti-communist and anti soviet propaganda in an effort to combat the attacks on United States German occupation policies coming from Soviet-controlled German territories.
 The usage of ICD resources and personnel to facilitate the production of this material was not an approach that all members of the ICD agreed on.
 For example, Field Hornie, Chief of ICD Radio Control Branch in Munich and two colleagues resigned based on these new policies.
 Hornie and colleagues did not agree with the argument that the establishment of an anti-communist agenda and the refutation of the charges made my Soviet-occupied Germany was necessary to achieve their original goal of Nazism rejection and reeducation.